scanozcan/scanozcan.github.io/index.md

 I am currently a researcher at the SRSP Lab in Columbia University, where I use highly multiplexed CRISPR screens to investigate mammalian regeneration in skin wounds.
 My expertise also spans cancer biology & metabolism, chromosomal instability, proximity proteomics, and the epigenetic regulation of stem cell differentiation.

 I love fooling around with plasmids and DNA sequences!

-I am passionate about exploring diverse scientific datasets.

-Looking ahead, I aim to apply evolutionary game theory to understand cellular decisions in cancer and tissue biology.
+I also like exploring diverse datasets.
+Looking ahead, I aim to apply evolutionary game theory to understand cellular decision making in cancer and tissue biology.

 ## Work Experience